cornuwel/nvidia-smi/README.md

 The MIT License

-Copyright (c) 2017 FIXME Julien Cornuwel
+Copyright (c) 2017 Julien Cornuwel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the